j0anpau/j0anpau/README.md

 Hi 👋 I'm Joan Pau !

-- 🔭 I’m currently working on studying 2 MSc in Big Data and another in Biomedical Data Science
+- 🔭 Did 2 MSc in Big Data and another in Data Science.

-- 🌱 I’m currently learning Big Data and Data Science tools such Spark, Hadoop, Python, Machine Learning, Deep Learning
+- 🌱 I am currently applying and learning data in projects, and implementing these breakthroughs in research and innovative business models.

 - 📫 How to reach me: www.linkedin.com/in/joan-pau